 What were the key findings?

 Arrest reduced the odds of re-victimization by 43.2%, after controlling for age, race, marital status, education, and injury.
 In addition, the effect of arrest increased over time.
 From 1987 through 1990, arrest had no significant effect in preventing re-victimization.
 After 1990, however, the odds of re-victimization following arrest were 46.6% less than compared to those whose partners had not been arrested, controlling for the same variables.
 Also, the victim’s age and marital status were shown to have effects on re-victimization.
 Separated or divorced young women showed the highest risk of being re-victimized.

 What were the implications for law enforcement?

-The authors suggest that arrest of domestic violence offenders significantly reduced re-victimization of victims, and this effect has grown stronger over time.
-They also suggest that arrest effects varied, depending on the sociodemographic characteristics of the victims and, potentially, of the perpetrators.
-Law enforcement could benefit by cooperating with social workers.
+The findings suggested that arrest of domestic violence offenders significantly reduced re-victimization of victims, and this effect grew stronger over time.

 Where can I find more information about this intervention, similar types of intervention, or related studies?